invenia/blog/_posts/JuliaLangFeatures.md

 ```

 This is how Cassette and IRTools work.
-🌳 Arborist works similarly, but using AST level.
+🌳 Arborist works similarly, but at the Abstract Syntax Tree level.

 ### 🚫 🧙‍♂️ JuliaLang is not magic
  - Features give rise to other features